Pneumocystis jiroveci pneumonia

 - Blood gases (both arterial and venous)

 - Sputum exam to check for fungus that causes the infection

 - Beta-1,3 glucan level in the blood and/or lavage fluid from bronchoscopy

 Anti-infection medicines can be given by mouth (orally) or through a vein (intravenously), depending on how severe the illness is.

 People with low oxygen levels and moderate to severe disease are often prescribed corticosteroids as well.

 Pneumocystis pneumonia can be life threatening.
 It can cause respiratory failure that can lead to death.
 People with this condition need early and effective treatment.
 For moderate to severe pneumocystis pneumonia in people with HIV/AIDS, the short term use of corticosteroids has decreased the incidence of death.

-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Reviewed By: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.